bernhardAxonIvy/doc/source/engine-guide/getting-started/debian/configure.rst

 differs a little bit depending on the database system you use.
 We will use a PostgreSQL database server.

-Shutdown the |ivy-engine| first by stopping its service
+Shutdown the Axon Ivy Engine first by stopping its service

 .. code:: bash